ARMmbed/mbed-os-example-bootloader-blinky/README.md

 This example shows how to build and use an application with a prebuilt bootloader.
 For steps on how to create the bootloader, see [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).

 ## Required hardware
-* A supported board - [K64F](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/).
+* A supported board - [u-blox EVK-ODIN-W2](https://developer.mbed.org/platforms/ublox-EVK-ODIN-W2/), [Nucleo F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/) or [K64F](https://developer.mbed.org/platforms/FRDM-K64F/).
 * CI test shield.
 * SD card.